Print friendly version

 defect in the closure of the neural tube during fetal development.
 The neural tube is a narrow channel that folds and closes between the 3rd and 4th weeks of pregnancy to form the brain and spinal cord of the embryo.
 Anencephaly occurs when the 'cephalic' or head end of the neural tube fails to close, resulting in the absence of a major portion of the brain, skull, and scalp.
 Infants with this disorder are born without a forebrain (the front part of the brain) and a cerebrum (the thinking and coordinating part of the brain).
 The remaining brain tissue is often exposed (not covered by bone or skin).
 A baby born with anencephaly is usually blind, deaf, unconscious, and unable to feel pain.
 Most cases are stillborn, although some infants have been reported to survive for a few hours or even a few days.
 Reflex actions such as breathing and responses to sound or touch may occur.Anencephaly is a

 - NINDS Anencephaly Information Page.
 National Institute of Neurological Disorders and Stroke (NINDS).
 2010; http://www.ninds.nih.gov/disorders/anencephaly/anencephaly.htm.
 Accessed 11/28/2011.

 - You can obtain comprehensive information on this topic from the Centers for Disease Control and Prevention (CDC).
 The CDC is recognized as the lead federal agency for developing and applying disease prevention and control, environmental health, and health promotion and education activities designed to improve the health of the people of the United States.
 Click on the link to read information on this condition.

 - Genetics Home Reference (GHR) contains information on Anencephaly.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.